g0-group/Audits/AdExNetwork.md

 ### response

-That's a very good point

-When we were designing the Core, the Identity/relayer didn't exist, so it was between one additional input argument (the beneficiery) vs using msg.sender

-we opted for msg.sender

-later on we came up with Identity/relayer which would've been helped by allowing anyone to call withdraw/withdrawExpired, but too many things already depend on the current fn signatures, so changing it is not worth it
+That's a very good point.
+When we were designing the Core, the Identity/relayer didn't exist, so it was between one additional input argument (the beneficiery) vs using `msg.sender`.
+We opted for `msg.sender`.
+Later on we came up with Identity/relayer which would've been helped by allowing anyone to call withdraw/`withdrawExpired`, but too many things already depend on the current fn signatures, so changing it is not worth it

 ### AdEx Identity